lookatitude/flux-infra/README.md

 - 2 - Install flux CLI
 - 3 - Export github credentials
 - 4 - bootstrap flux on your system
 - 5 - Check all is running correctly
+- 6 - review the file structure and how to organize your clusters

 ## 0 - Clone this repo